Kelechi-Okorie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 22-users_and_homes - Displays all users and their home directories, sorted by users File 100-empty_casks - Finds all empty files and directories in the current directories and sub-directories File 101-gifs - Lists all the files with a .gif extension in the current working directory and its subdirectories
+File 22-users_and_homes - Displays all users and their home directories, sorted by users File 100-empty_casks - Finds all empty files and directories in the current directories and sub-directories File 101-gifs - Lists all the files with a .gif extension in the current working directory and its subdirectories File 102-acrostic - Decodes acrostics that use the first letter of line